 Help make sure you get paid, even if you’re too hurt or sick to work.

-About 1 in 3 working Americans will be kept off the job by illness or injury for at least 90 days.1 It could happen to you.
+More than 30% of Americans will be kept off the job by illness or injury for 90 days or more.1 It could happen to you.
 And getting hurt or sick may not be the worst part.

 Sooner or later, no work means no paycheck—which is where the NEA Income Protection Plan comes in.
 It’s disability income insurance that helps replace part of your paycheck when you can’t work yourself.

 - It provides a monthly income when you’re disabled by a covered accident or illness—so you can pay your bills without relying on college and retirement funds.